Dynamic Rashba-Dresselhaus Effect

-In order to illustrate the concept out-of-equilibrium dRD, we consider MAPI in the orthorhombic phase.
-This system admits twenty IR-active optical phonons associated with the deformation of the PbI$_6$ octahedra.
-In Fig.~\ref{fig3}{A and C} we show the Rashba energy from Eq.~\eqref{eq.9} for these modes, by plotting $E_{\rm R}/u^2$ {for the valence and conduction band extrema, respectively.} The largest spin splitting for the conduction bands is found for the $B_{2{\rm u}}$ mode at 3.2~meV, which corresponds to the Pb-I-Pb rocking vibration (Fig.~\ref{fig3}{C}).
-The instantaneous band structure and the associated spin texture are shown in Fig.~\ref{fig3}{B}.
-It is evident that the Rashba-Dresselhaus phenomenology of Fig.~\ref{fig1}B is fully reproduced.
-In this case the spin-splitting is found in the reciprocal-space plane that is perpendicular to the polarization vector of the IR phonon.
-For the valence bands the largest splitting is found with the $B_{3\rm u}$ mode at 7.7~meV (Fig.~\ref{fig3}C), which corresponds to the Pb-I stretching vibration.
+Below 160\,K MAPI crystallizes in a orthorhombic structure with centrosymmetric space group $Pnma$ (Supplementary Fig.~S\ref{fig-s4}).
+This system admits 20 IR-active optical phonons, associated with the deformation of the PbI$_6$ octahedra~\cite{Perez-Osorio2015}.
+Figure~\ref{fig2} shows the Rashba energy $E_{\rm R}$ for each of these modes, as calculated using Eq.~\eqref{eq.split.dftb} (the calculation details are provided in the Supplementary Methods).
+For the conduction band, we find that the $B_{2{\rm u}}$ mode at 3.2~meV, which corresponds to the Pb-I-Pb rocking vibration, provides the largest spin splitting [Fig.~\ref{fig2}(a)].
+For the valence bands, the largest splitting is found with the $B_{3\rm u}$ mode at 7.7~meV, corresponding to the Pb-I stretching vibration [Fig.~\ref{fig2}(b)].